Skip to content

 Find your ideal e-bike today with Velotric.
 Our Discover 1 and Nomad 1 bikes come in both high-step and step-through models, accommodating all riders.
 The Discover 1 has slimmer tires, while the Nomad 1 is a fat tire bike that can tackle all kinds of rugged environments.

-The Discover 1 has a 500W rated (900W peak) motor, while the Nomad 1 has 1 750W rated (1200W peak) motor.
+The Discover 1 has a 500W rated (900W peak) motor, while the Nomad 1 has 1 750W rated motor.
 Hint: Not sure what those numbers mean?
 Our guide to e-bike motors has you covered.

 Both bikes charge fully in just six hours, so you don't have to wait long between rides.
 The Discover 1 and Nomad 1 also both have five-level pedal assist, throttle assist, and walk mode — as well as hydraulic disc brakes.